 Instructions

-• Add the sliced onions to the bottom of a 9×13 baking dish.
+- Add the diced onions, bell peppers, and ½ cup broth to the bottom of a 9×13 baking dish or 12 inch skillet.

-• Place the seasoned wings over the onions.
+- Place the seasoned wings over the onions and peppers.a

-• Cover the dish with foil and bake for an hour and a half.
-While baking if you notice the onions are starting to char, add a little broth to the bottom of the baking dish.
+- Cover the dish with foil and bake for 90 minutes.
+While baking if you notice the onions and peppers are starting to char, add a little more broth to the bottom of the baking dish.

-• Reserve the turkey drippings and onions that remain in the baking dish.
+- Reserve the turkey drippings, onions, and peppers that remain in the baking dish.
 The turkey drippings will be used in the gravy.

-• Add in the broth, heavy cream, turkey drippings from the pan, smoked paprika, and garlic powder.
+- Add in the broth, turkey drippings from the pan, garlic powder, salt, and pepper to taste.
 Stir until the sauce thickens.
-Return the turkey to the pan with the gravy.
+Taste the gravy repeatedly and adjust the spices as necessary.

 Video